-Traditionally, the need for capital and hi-skilled workers has precluded many entrepreneurs from entering into the ISP industry.
+Traditionally, the need for capital and highly skilled workers has precluded many entrepreneurs from entering into the ISP industry.
 For existing Internet providers, such obstacles also limit how effectively they can expand/grow their business.
 This article discusses how to effectively kickstart a Wireless ISP (WISP) using the all-in-one ISP Design Center, Ubiquiti's comprehensive software platform for planning your Internet provider business.

-ISP Design Center is Ubiquiti's comprehensive software platform freely available to anyone planning hi-speed outdoor wireless networks using cutting-edge technology solutions.
+ISP Design Center is Ubiquiti's comprehensive software platform freely available to anyone planning high-speed outdoor wireless networks using cutting-edge technology solutions.
 Listed below is a summary of the most important features that help with planning/designing your ISP (ensure you are running the latest version of UISP to support all features):

 |Signal/RF Coverage||Quickly draw ISP coverage areas to receive helpful recommendations about placement of network infrastructure such as Base Station APs & PTP links.|

 |LIDAR Datasets||Leverage LIDAR datasets as a map overlay to better estimate line-of-sight (LOS) when planning outdoor wireless links.|